yournextstore/new.store/app/api/generate/gen-store-json-prompt.md

 - **Product Pages ("/product/[slug]")**: Add RelatedProducts or ReviewList if the user mentions them.
 - **Custom Pages**: For pages like "/about", use Title and Markdown with content from the user's description.
 - Generate text (titles, descriptions, button labels) creatively based on the store's theme and user input.
-+
-+- **HeroSection**: If adding a HeroSection, ensure each slide includes a `boxAlignment` field set to either `"left"` or `"right"`.
+- **HeroSection**: If adding a HeroSection, ensure each slide includes:
+  - A `boxAlignment` field set to either `"left"` or `"right"`.
 Choose based on the user's described aesthetic or default appropriately.
-Use the default image `src` specified in Section 4 for the `image.src` field at this time.
+  - An `image.src` field generated using the placeholder URL format specified in Section 8 below.
+  - An appropriate `image.alt` description.

 #### 3. Handling "settings"
 - **Supported Values**: